-The purpose of the Privacy Act is to protect personal information about identifiable individuals held by government institutions, and to provide individuals with a right of access to that information.
-Without the consent of the individual to whom it relates, personal information obtained shall not be used except for the purpose for which it was collected or for a use consistent with that purpose.
+The Privacy Act protects personal information about identifiable individuals that government institutions hold, and provides individuals with a right of access to that information.
+Without the consent of the individual to whom it relates, personal information obtained cannot be used except for the purpose for which it was collected or for a use consistent with that purpose.

 Members must be aware of how materials are accessed and used (e.g., opened, downloaded or saved) and of the potential consequences of working with documents in unsecure sites.
 Members are strongly discouraged from downloading material onto public computers.
-Member should ensure that review material downloaded onto a computer, whether public or private, is deleted from the computer after use.
+Members should ensure that review materials downloaded onto a computer, whether public or private, is deleted from the computer after use.
 Failure to follow this procedure may result in an inadvertent privacy breach for the agency.

-- Information placed in the custody of committee members is to be used only for the purpose for which it was collected—the evaluation of SSHRC applications.
+- Only use the information for the evaluation of SSHRC applications.
 No other use is permitted.

-Applicants to SSHRC grant opportunities have access to the full text of any external assessments obtained for their proposal, with the exception of the assessor’s identity and any comments made regarding other applicants and their identities.
+Applicants to SSHRC funding opportunities have access to the full text of any external assessments obtained for their proposal, with the exception of the assessor’s identity and any comments made regarding other applicants and their identities.
 In the scholarships and fellowships opportunities, the full texts of letters of appraisal, departmental appraisals and research appraisals, if applicable, are available to the applicant, with the exception of the names of the individuals who wrote the letters and any comments made regarding other applicants and their identities.